divyanshuaggarwal/IndicXNLI/README.md

 }
 ```

-Below are the details about the [IndicXNLI datasets](#todo) and scripts for reproducing the results reported in the [ACL 2022](https://www.2022.aclweb.org/) paper.
+Below are the details about the [IndicXNLI datasets](#todo) and scripts for reproducing the results reported in the ARR Feb 2022 Cycle paper.

 ## 0. Prerequisites
 The code requires `python 3.7+`